 For a food that caters to large dog breeds, the kibbles are quite small and dainty, so dogs tend to swallow some without chewing them up, which can result in delayed digestion.
 Also, large breeds like the Newfoundland typically eat several cups of food a day, and this food only comes in 15- and 30-pound bags, which means you’ll likely have to buy it more often than you’d like.

 Buyer’s Guide: Finding the Best Dog Food for Newfoundlands

 Before choosing a new food for your Newfoundland, take a look at the buyer’s guide that we have put together.
 It’s filled with helpful advice and practical tips that you can use to ensure that you and your pooch will be satisfied and won’t have to look for another food again anytime soon.

 Understanding the Life Stages

-Some dog foods are formulated for all life stages, which are designed to meet the basic nutritional needs of puppies, adults, and seniors.
+Some dog foods are formulated for all life stages and are designed to meet the basic nutritional needs of puppies, adults, and seniors.
 But many are formulated to meet the specific dietary needs of each life stage.
 Here’s what you should know.

 Puppies grow quickly, so puppy food is typically formulated with a higher protein and fat content than foods designed for older dogs or all life stages.
 These foods are also generally infused with antioxidants to support a puppy’s fragile immune system as they get to know the outside world where viruses and ailments can be picked up.
 The kibble pieces are generally small and less dense than adult food so puppies as young as a few weeks old can easily chew it.
 This food is suitable for dogs up to about a year old.